MicahElliott/tufa/README.md

 # Tufa: Recipes for DIY 2FA etc via CLI

-Light-weight Do-It-Yourself Two-Factor Authenticator (2FA, from spreadsheet), Password-Manager (PWM), etc, recipes for terminal-based workflows.
+Light-weight Do-It-Yourself Two-Factor Authenticator (2FA, from spreadsheet), Password-Manager (PWM), plugin-less password filler, etc, recipes for terminal-based workflows.

-It's a "tufa" because it's also a "two-fer-one": PWM and 2FA all-in-one flow.
+It's a "tufa" because it's also a "two-fer-one": PWM and 2FA separated but all-in-one flow.
 And that's pretty OK to do, as explained below.

 Install a couple tiny tools with your package-manager and you get a simple and secure 2FA CLI (and PWM) setup.
 All in a few minutes.